 13 Must see stops between Anchorage and Seward Alaska

-I’m going to go right ahead and say it – the drive from Anchorage to Seward is the best drive anywhere in Alaska!
+The drive from Anchorage to Seward is one of the most scenic drives anywhere in North America!
 I lived in Alaska for seven years and worked as a guide and still visit frequently.
-I have driven nearly every mile of road in Alaska and I am here to tell you that this drive is the best in the whole state!
+I have driven nearly every mile of road in Alaska and I am here to tell you that this drive is one of the best in the whole state.

-I’m sure there are many who would argue their own favorites, but this one is my favorite because of the non stop stunning scenery, the variety of water and mountains and the many places to stop and stretch your legs.
+This is a unforgettable drive because of the non stop stunning scenery, the variety of water and mountains and the many places to stop and stretch your legs.
 There’s just so much to see and the trip is fairly short compared to other Alaska road trips.
 The road is generally in good condition too.

 The road is maintained all year and can be truly stunning on a beautiful winter day.
 Most visitors will be driving between May and September and this article focuses on a summer visit when everything is open.